 Dashi (Fish Broth)

 Dashi is a soup and cooking stock, and is a fundamental part of Japanese cooking.
 Dashi is the base for miso soups, clear broth soups, noodle soups, is added to many sauces and is used for cooking and simmering many different foods to add flavoring.
 The most common form of dashi is a simple broth or stock made by heating water containing konbu(kelp) and katsuobushi (shavings of dried and fermented katsuo (a small cousin of the tuna)) to near boiling, then straining the resultant liquid.
 It is used in Japanese cooking to accentuate savory flavor (umami).
 Dashi is also mixed into the flour base of some grilled foods like okonomiyaki and takoyaki.

 It is difficult to explain what fish essence is, but it could best be compared to bouillon.
 It is made by boiling fish bones (and other fish parts) along with vegetables and seasonings, and then dehydrated into a powder form.
 This powder is then added to numerous foods to add flavor, particularly soups.

 So in short, can you avoid fish in Japan?
-Large pieces of fish, yes, but all fish products, no. If you really want to visit Japan and refuse to partake in any fish products, your only option may be to try and eat only western-style food the whole time you are there.
+Large pieces of fish, yes, but all fish products, no. If you want to visit Japan and are not able to eat any fish products, your only option may be only western-style food.
 Food is an important part of travel, and we want to you to experience the Japanese cuisine to its fullest.
-So as long as it’s not an allergy, we encourage you to open your mind, open your mouth, and try some delicious food that you may not normally try.
+So as long as it’s not an allergy, we encourage you to go bey0nd your comfort zone.
 Have fun, and enjoy!